𝗡𝘂𝗿 𝗔𝗺𝗶𝗿𝗮𝗵 𝗠𝗼𝗵𝗱 𝗞𝗮𝗺𝗶𝗹

 • 𝙽𝚞𝚖𝙿𝚢 ≥ 𝟷.𝟸𝟼

-1. Subsystem metrics can be normalized to bounded ranges.
+1. Subsystem metrics can be normalized into bounded ranges.

-2. Subsystems are modeled as semi-independent first-order components.
+2. Subsystems can be approximated as semi-independent first-order components.

 3. Rolling window statistics assume short-term stationarity.